 What if I Want to Use an Image in Designs I'll Resell on Demand?

 This kind of usage is generally restricted in Standard Royalty Free.
-You can use stock photos in a design you've been hired to create, or in many different designs you will then offer to end customers.
+You can use stock photos in a design you've been hired to create, or in many different designs, you will then offer to end customers.

 But if you want to sell many duplicates of the same design, like t-shirts, posters, web templates, etc, you usually need an Extended license.

-For a higher price, Extended license gives you right to use the image in products for resale such as photo calender, mugs, T-Shirt or website templates.
-Some let you use it in unlimited number of units, and some restrict the volume of copies.
+For a higher price, Extended license gives you the right to use the image in products for resale such as photo calender, mugs, T-Shirt or website templates.
+Some let you use it in an unlimited number of units, and some restrict the volume of copies.
 But this is the most common type of Extended license, and it's available at most agencies.

 Why is Important to Know Who Owns the Image?

 In stock photo licensing, who owns the image is entitled to the usage rights, and equally important, is held responsible for that usage.